Ehmkayel/study_mate/Projects/project_becoming_her/README.md

 ## Get in Touch

-YIf you have any questions or suggestions, feel free to reach out:
+If you have any questions or suggestions, feel free to reach out:
  - Linkedin- [Morufat-Lamidi](https://linkedin.com/in/morufat-lamidi)
  - Tiktok- [Ehmkay](https://www.tiktok.com/@_ehmkay?)
  - Frontend Mentor - [@Ehmkayel](https://www.frontendmentor.io/profile/Ehmkayel)